 - Upward facing dog | Urdhva mukha svanasana

 - Head to knee pose | Janu sirsasana

 - Urdhva = upward

 - Asana = pose

-- Expands chest, lungs, shoulders
+- Expands chest, lungs, and shoulders.

-- Strengthens glutes, hamstrings, lower back muscles
+- Strengthens glutes, hamstrings, and lower back muscles.